 Medically Supervised Weight Loss Clinics

 Regardless of which plan you choose, look for a clinic with credentialed and experienced health coaches and staff.
-One reason many people will stop their weight loss program is lack of accountability.
+One reason many people will stop their weight loss program is the lack of accountability.
 When you have someone holding you accountable each week and are following a structured program with guidance and support, your chances of success are much higher.
 Who this is for: Those who need structure and accountability.

 Going Extreme With One Thing

 Whether it be cutting all processed foods, eliminating sugar, or even going vegan, it can be too much too fast if you go extreme.
 While the intention and willpower are there, it may cause feelings of deprivation.
 That's why it's best to make difficult changes like this in steps.
-If your goal is to eliminate sugar, start with a food journal and spot the items you typically eat that contain a lot of sugar.
+If your goal is to eliminate sugar, start with a food journal and spot the items you typically eat containing a lot of sugar.
 This is a great time to check the labels on your favorite items again.
 Once you know your starting point, you can start to eliminate items over the next few weeks.
 If you can make it a lifestyle change (and not a “fad diet” quick fix), you will be much more likely to make it a permanent change.

 Who this is for: Those who want to start with small steps and make lasting changes.

-Whichever method you choose, stick with it and make this the healthiest year yet!
+Whichever method you choose, stick with it and make this the healthiest year yet.